 “Pilot talk says it’s no good for maintaining your license.
 It’s too strange.
 Not like regular shuttle or freighter runs, where you stay in practice with standard Federation designs.
 But all the same, I like the idea of something different.
 Regular freighter runs can be pretty run of the mill.
 Don’t get me wrong; I like to make a few credits as much as anyone else.
 But the standard fare isn’t too challenging.
 That ship, though, I bet it would pose a challenge.”

 This character has potential, but I know I haven’t done enough with her.
 In particular, she doesn’t even show up in the alternate timeline, a sure sign that I am a bit stumped as to how to feature her properly.

 In order to continue the saga of Eriecho and Sollastek (and Saddik and Valeris), I decided to bring a canon character into the JJ Abrams timeline.
 At the very least, Spock Prime had to have been wondering about this.
 Did Sybok exist?
-I decided he did, and he would be a difficult person but not as far gone as in the canon prime timeline.
+I decided that he would, and he would be a difficult person but not as far gone as in the canon prime timeline.
 Hence, he would be redeemable.

 Eriecho’s relationship with Sollastek is tested when an emotional Vulcan is brought to the sanctuary, a man who rattles everyone he meets.

 Eriecho is getting tired of trying to get along with the other Vulcans and suppress her emotions.
 Sollastek has not been asking her to, but she has been doing this anyway, thinking that this is the kind of wife he will want.

 For Sybok, a far more carefree Vulcan, the rigidity of Vulcan sanctuary life feels oppressive.
 Yet he sees something in the undisciplined ex-con, and seems to feel a bit of a kinship with her.
 Eriecho, to be sure, is a lot more like Sybok than Spock is in any timeline.